TLC RESOLUTIONS BRIEF GUIDELINES

 1. What facts or issues do you think the other side is avoiding?

 2. Factual and legal strengths of each adversary's case.

 3. Factual and legal weakness of your case.

 4. What do you think the other party views as a fair outcome in this case?

 5. What do you see as the principal barriers to settlement?

-6. What you hope to achieve at the mediation?
+6. What you settlement or objective do you hope to achieve at the mediation?

 7. What other information do you want the mediator to know to better understand the dispute from your client's perspective?

-In order to ensure that your briefs are in compliance and receive the full attention they deserve, all briefs should be received by TLC Resolutions at least seven (7) calendar days before the hearing.
+In order to ensure that your briefs are in compliance and receive the full attention they deserve, all briefs should be received by TLC Resolutions at least five (5) calendar days before the mediation.
 Thank you for your cooperation.
 Briefs that comply with these guidelines will not require any supplemental charges for review.